How to get tested:

 This may be appropriate if you have mild symptoms such as runny nose, congestion, sore throat, and/or mild cough.

-Note: When you schedule a Testing-Only Appointment, we cannot evaluate or manage moderate or urgent symptoms such as chest pain, shortness of breath, headaches, or diarrhea.
+- If you have moderate or urgent symptoms such as chest pain, shortness of breath, headaches, or diarrhea.
+We cannot evaluate or manage when you schedule a Testing-Only Appointment.
 If you need more than just testing, see “If you have moderate or urgent symptoms” below.

 RECOMMENDED: SELF-SCHEDULE through the PATIENT PORTAL - This is the easiest and fastest way.